asdf-community/asdf-odo/README.md

 ## How do I install odo from specific (unreleased) Git commits or branches?

 NOTE: This will download and build `odo` on your machine.
 Make sure you installed these optional [dependencies](README.md#dependencies), besides the mandatory ones: `unzip` and [Golang](https://go.dev/doc/install).
-You may want to install Golang using this other plugin for asdf: [asdf-golang](https://github.com/kennyp/asdf-golang)
+You may want to install Golang using this other plugin for `asdf`: [asdf-golang](https://github.com/kennyp/asdf-golang)

 ### Using the upstream GitHub repo
 ```shell